w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 to set the passing threshold for low-turnout referenda.
 Referenda can cover various topics, including fund allocation from an on-chain [Treasury](./learn-treasury.md) or modifying the underlying runtime code of the chain.
 Decisions get enacted on-chain and are binding and autonomous.

-Upgrades on Ethereum will follow the standard hard-fork procedure, requiring validators to upgrade their nodes to implement protocol changes.

 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} can enact chain upgrades and successful proposals using the Wasm meta-protocol without a hard fork.
 Anything within the state